On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

-Li \cite{Li2005} used the HLL average, which may result in the same formula as Eq.~(\ref{eq:Ideal}) with the assumptions given above.
-However, we expect a more accurate approximation of $B_{\parallel}$ at the interface without being affected by either the HDC solution or the other physical quantities.
+Li \cite{Li2005} used the HLL average, which may also result in the same formula as Eq.~(\ref{eq:Ideal}) with the assumptions given for the example here.
+However, we expect a more accurate approximation of $B_{\parallel}$ at the interface that is not affected by either the HDC solution or other physical quantities, and thus we use Eq.~(\ref{eq:Ideal}) for other scenarios as well.

 Then, the HLL average of the tangential components of the magnetic field is

 where